 For small and medium-sized businesses with low dollar value transactions, the cost of processing checks directly eats into the profit margin.

-Processing checks is low-value manual work and does not add value to credit or collections.
+Processing checks are low-value manual work and does not add value to credit or collections.
 A highly manual process means that teams have to deal with a lot of errors.

 It is a double-whammy since check processing requires resources to be moved from other critical A/R functions including credit and collections.